-- cards with a

-[TM] icon.

-- cards with an icon (unless they also have a ↔, Å, or

-icon).

-- cards that have disappeared (e.g. Temporal Rift or Time Travel Pod).

-- cards which have lost their affiliation (e.g. Thine Own Self)

-- cards at a time location.
+- cards with an icon (unless they also have a ⊕, A, or icon). - cards that have disappeared (e.g. Temporal Rift or Time Travel Pod). - cards which have lost their affiliation (e.g. Thine Own Self) - cards at a time location.

-Except for cards which are protected, all disrupted cards in play (in any quadrant) and in any player's hand, draw deck, side deck, discard pile, etc., are placed out-ofplay.
+Except for cards which are protected, all disrupted cards in play (in any quadrant) and in any player's hand, draw deck, side deck, discard pile, etc., are placed out-of-play.
 (Reshuffle where appropriate.)
 If any cards are aboard (or played on) a disrupted ship or facility (but are themselves not disrupted), those cards return to owner's hand.